mozfreddyb/webext-firstpartyisolation/README.md

 # webext-firstpartyisolation

 This add-on enables First Party isolation.
-Clicking the Fishbowl¹ icon disables it again.
+Clicking the Fishbowl icon or removing the add-on disables it again.

 ## What is First Party Isolation ##
 First Party Isolation, also known as